Tymoteuszauke/TicTacToe/README.md

    Create player interface and his implementations:
    + HumanPlayer
    + ComputerPlayer

  ### 7.3 Game
  Crete game interface and his implementations:
  + HumansGame
  + ComputersGame
  + HumanVsComputer
+### 7.4 Winner Checker
+ + Don't need to check all tiles.
+ Just start from the latest tile that player choose.
+  Create an interface and add implementation of checkers.

+### 7.5 CRC
+Each class from CRC should be interface?

+### 7.6 Implementation
++ Streams
++ Lambdas